 The 24th Conference of the International Linear Algebra Society took place at the National University of Ireland, Galway.

-The programme will follow a similar format to recent ILAS conferences – lectures and minisymposia from Monday to Friday, with an excursion on Wednesday afternoon followed by a banquet on Wednesday evening.
-In addition to the plenary lectures, there will be a full programme of minisymposia and contributed sessions, with an early finish on Friday to facilitate travel.
-Minisymposium talks and contributed talks will be scheduled in 30-minute slots, with three or four talks in a session.
-The 30-minute slot includes 20 minutes for the talk, five minutes for questions and discussion, and five minutes for set-up and for participants to move between rooms.
+The programme followed a similar format to other recent ILAS conferences – lectures and minisymposia from Monday to Friday, with an excursion on Wednesday afternoon followed by a banquet on Wednesday evening.
+In addition to the plenary lectures, there was full programme of minisymposia and contributed sessions.

 The campus is located within a 15 minute walk of the city centre, which is small but very lively, with options for dining, socializing and cultural activities to suit all tastes and budgets.
 We are within 2km of the nearest Atlantic beaches.
 We are on the edge of Europe and within easy reach of the spectacular scenery of Ireland’s west coast.
 Our city and hinterland are geographically and culturally special, and we are looking forward to welcoming the international linear algebra community to Galway.